 This post may contain affiliate links.
 Please read our disclosure policy.

-What Makes This Nutella Cookie Pie Work
+- How To Make This Nutella Cookie Pie

-This Nutella Cookie Pie is made with simple pantry staples and a generous scoop of Nutella for that gooey center we all love.
+This Nutella Cookie Pie is made with simple pantry staples and a generous scoop of Nutella for that gooey center we all love, I even celebrate World Nutella day with a collection of the best recipes.
 Here are a few of the key ingredients that make this nutella stuffed cookie pie truly special:

 Note: Please see recipe card at the bottom for full ingredients list with measurements.